mdreece/Quick-HDRI-Controls/README.md

 Default Application: Options are 'Viewport Only' (default) and 'Both'

 - Viewport Only: The selected HDRI proxy will be used for viewport rendering.
 When a render begins (single frame or animation) the full resolution HDRI will be loaded in.
 Once completed the proxy will be reloaded for viewport rendering.
-(Proxy switching does not work with V-Ray Interactive Render.
-Use F12 render option/button for function to work).
+(Supports switching when submitting jobs to Flamenco)
 - Both: The selected HDRI proxy will be used for both viewport and final rendering.

 ### Cache Settings